 A new report from the Centers for Disease Control and Prevention (CDC) shows STDs on the rise for the third year in a row, with more than over two million new cases of gonorrhea, syphilis and chlamydia reported last year — the highest number ever.

 Aside from the social stigma that comes with contracting an STD, the scary reality is, when left untreated, STDs can lead to some serious health concerns.
-“STDs are out of control with enormous health implications for Americans,” explained David Harvey, executive director of the National Coalition of STD Directors to CNN.
+“STDs are out of control with enormous health implications for Americans,” David Harvey, executive director of the National Coalition of STD Directors explains to CNN.
 “If not treated, gonorrhea, chlamydia and syphilis can have serious consequences, such as infertility, neurological issues, and an increased risk for HIV.”

 STDs On the Rise Across the Nation